 Glen Dalakian II

 Glen is an associate in Ropes & Gray's litigation and enforcement practice group.
-He focuses his practice on civil and criminal government enforcement matters, internal investigations, and related litigation.
-Glen also maintains an active pro bono practice.
+He focuses his practice on government enforcement matters, internal investigations, and related litigation.
+Glen also maintains an active pro bono practice, including assisting Criminal Justice Act appointed counsel in the representation of clients in federal court.

 During law school, Glen served as executive notes editor of the Fordham Law Review and associate editor of the Dispute Resolution Society.
 He also participated in the Federal Litigation Clinic and interned at the Legal Aid Society of New York.
 Upon graduation, Glen received the Fordham Law Alumni Association Medal in Constitutional Law.